Royal Enfield Himalayan: Frame and chassis

 The motorcycle has a 300 mm disc with a dual piston floating caliper at the front and a 240 mm single piston caliper disc at rear.

 The instrumentation console for this motorcycle is also modeled anew.
 It includes an analog speedometer and tachometer, with a digital display for the odometer, gear position indicator, trip-meter and Ambient temperature gauge.
 Also included is an analog fuel gauge and a digital compass.
 Also included is a windscreen, which can be manually adjusted for height via screws to two positions.

 The motorcycle was designed specifically with touring in mind and features an upright seating position, with a seat height of 800 mm, allowing the rider to be seated relatively low compared to the overall height of the motorcycle.
 The motorcycle also features mounts on either sides of the tank, which can serve as holders for jerrycans, as well as tank guards.
 The rear includes a luggage carrier, and mounts are also provided as well to install aluminium panniers both provided by Royal Enfield as accessories.

+Scram 411

+In March 2022, Royal Enfield released a scrambler version of the Himalayan.
+It has the same 411cc single cylinder engine as the Himalayan, but it has a smaller 19 inch front wheel and a lower ground clearance at 200mm (compared to 220mm of the Himalayan).